-Below we share several key McQueen pieces worn by the Duchess since the couple’s wedding.
-From left to right, the white double-breasted coat worn in June of 2011, the Sailor Dress worn on Prince Edward Island in June, 2011 during the couple’s North American tour (also the only garment that Alexander McQueen would have been involved with, it dates back to at least 2006; the others would be by Sarah Burton), and the the purple gown worn to the formal BAFTA dinner in Hollywood in July 2011.
+Below we share several key McQueen pieces worn by the Duchess since the couple’s 2011 wedding.
+From left to right, the white double-breasted coat worn in June of 2011, the Sailor Dress seen during the couple’s North American tour (also the only garment that Alexander McQueen would have been involved with; it dates back to at least 2006), and the purple gown worn to the formal BAFTA dinner in Hollywood in July 2011.
 We also show the red wool crepe dress seen for the Jubilee River Pageant, and the white broderie anglaise suit worn in Singapore on William and Kate’s Diamond Jubilee Tour to the South Pacific and the Far East.

 WHISTLES: Another UK-based retailer with almost 40 stores offering womenswear and accessories, Whistles does ship to the USA, as well as many other countries.
 (Check here for the list.)
-The Whistles Facebook page is here, its Twitter feed is here.
+The Whistles Facebook page is here; its Twitter feed is here.
 Perhaps the most noteworthy Whistles piece worn by Kate is the blouse seen in one of the couple’s two formal engagement photos.

-Other items item seen on the Duchess include the Whistles Jersey Knit Jacket (center right above) seen in February 2011, and the Bella Body Conscious Dress on the far right, worn to the Diamond Jubilee Concert in June 2011 and the Closing Ceremony for the London 2012 Games in August.
+Other items item seen on the Duchess include the Whistles Jersey Knit Jacket (center right above) seen in February 2011, and the Bella Body-Conscious Dress on the far right, worn to the Diamond Jubilee Concert in June 2011 and the Closing Ceremony for the London 2012 Games in August.

 Many style watchers were unfamiliar with Reiss until the couple’s formal engagement photos were released, showing Kate in the “Nanette” dress (above).
-The dress sold out almost immediately, and was re-issued by the company, with that second lot of inventory disappearing even more rapidly than the original release.
+The dress sold out almost immediately and was re-issued by the company, with that second lot of inventory disappearing even more rapidly than the original release.

 Another headline-making Reiss piece is the “Shola” dress worn for the Kate & William’s meeting with President & Mrs. Obama in May of 2011.
 (For more, click here to read our original post.)
-The Duchess wore the brand’s “Peacock” dress in white to the Epsom Derby in June 2011, and brought back an older piece for her first speaking engagement in March 2012, wearing the rich blue “Trina” dress from 2008.
+The Duchess wore the brand’s “Peacock” dress in white to the Epsom Derby in June 2011, and brought back an older piece for her first speaking engagement in March 2012, wearing the vibrant blue “Trina” dress from 2008.